- Coming clean on cruise ships

 In addition to sewage, cruise ships also produce and discharge a number of other polluting substances.

-Graywater: "Graywater" is the name given to wastewater from sinks, baths, showers, laundry and galleys.
+Graywater: “Graywater” is the name given to wastewater from sinks, baths, showers, laundry and galleys.
 Graywater is typically the largest source of liquid waste generated by cruise ships.
-While it might seem like this wastewater would be less polluting than blackwater, EPA’s recently released Draft Cruise Ship Discharge Assessment Report (released as a result of a Friends of the Earth lawsuit) revealed that graywater can contain levels of fecal coliform bacteria higher than those found in untreated domestic wastewater.
+While it might seem like this wastewater would be less polluting than blackwater, EPA’s 2008 Cruise Ship Discharge Assessment Report (released as a result of a Friends of the Earth lawsuit) revealed that graywater can contain levels of fecal coliform bacteria higher than those found in untreated domestic wastewater.
 As a result, graywater poses many of the same public health and environmental risks as sewage.
-However, unlike the three-mile requirement for disposing of untreated blackwater, under federal law, untreated graywater can legally be discharged anywhere except the Great Lakes, including while a ship is docked in port near towns and beaches.

 Oily Bilge Water: The bilge is the lowest part of the hull of a ship and typically houses engines and machinery.
 Oil often leaks from engines and machinery into the bilge during operation and the performance of routine maintenance activities.
 These bilge spaces are periodically flushed with water and pumped dry.
 Before the bilge can be cleared and the water discharged, federal regulations require that accumulated oil be extracted.
 The extracted oil can then be reused, incinerated, and/or off-loaded in port.
 Unfortunately, cruise ships have not always been very compliant with the regulations governing oil discharges.
-In a 2000 report, the U.S. General Accounting Office found that from 1993 to 1998 alone, cruise ships were involved in 87 confirmed cases of illegal discharges of oil, garbage, and hazardous wastes into U.S. waters – and these are only the confirmed cases.
+Carnival Corp. and its subsidiaries have been on criminal probation since 2017 as part of a $40 million fine and plea agreement for illegally dumping oily waste into the ocean and obstruction of justice for hiding it from regulators.
+During its probation, Carnival companies have been violating the terms of the criminal plea agreement by dumping wastewater, oil and plastic into the ocean and polluting our air in excess of federal and state regulations.
 Even small concentrations of oil can kill or chronically disable fish.
 In humans, oil and byproducts from the biological breakdown of petroleum products can pose health threats if ingested.

 Hazardous Waste: Cruise ships offer many of the same amenities that can be found on dry land – including dry cleaning and photo processing.
 Unfortunately these services produce the same hazardous waste byproducts as their land-based counterparts.
 Although cruise ships do not generate large quantities of hazardous waste, the waste they do generate can cause harm to sensitive marine life and needs to be carefully managed so that it doesn’t find its way into bilge water, graywater, or the solid waste stream.
 Additionally, hazardous waste tracking measures do not apply when cruise ships offload waste at international ports, opening up a large loophole through which hazardous waste can be lost.

 Friends of the Earth is fighting on both the local and national level to put the brakes on cruise ship pollution.
-In 2000, concerned with increasing levels of pollution from the ever growing cruise industry and a series of incidents in which cruise lines admitted to routinely dumping oil waste and hazardous chemicals into U.S. harbors and coastal areas, Bluewater Network (which became a part of Friends of the Earth in 2005), with the support of 58 other organizations, petitioned EPA to regulate cruise ship pollution.
-EPA failed to act on the petition, so Friends of the Earth sued and forced EPA, through a settlement agreement, to release its Draft Cruise Ship Discharge Assessment Report in December 2007.
-In the Draft Cruise Ship Discharge Assessment report, EPA found that, "[s]ewage contamination in swimming areas and shellfish beds poses potential risks to human health and the environment by increasing the rate of waterborne illnesses."
-EPA also found that, in a recent sample taken from cruise ships in Alaska, the average discharge exceeded EPA’s fecal coliform limit by 10,200 times.
-EPA is obligated to release the final report in December 2008.
+In 2000, concerned with increasing levels of pollution from the ever growing cruise industry and a series of incidents in which cruise lines admitted to routinely dumping oil waste and hazardous chemicals into U.S. harbors and coastal areas, Friends of the Earth, with the support of 58 other organizations, petitioned EPA to regulate cruise ship pollution.
+EPA failed to act on the petition, so Friends of the Earth sued and forced EPA, through a settlement agreement, to release its Cruise Ship Discharge Assessment Report in December 2008.
+In the Cruise Ship Discharge Assessment report, EPA found that, “[s]ewage contamination in swimming areas and shellfish beds poses potential risks to human health and the environment by increasing the rate of waterborne illnesses.”
+EPA also found that, in samples taken from cruise ships in Alaska, the average discharge exceeded EPA’s fecal coliform limit by 10,200 times.

 In California, we helped pass five bills which collectively ban cruise ships from discharging sewage, graywater, oily bilge water, sewage sludge, and hazardous waste into state waters and prohibit cruise ships from burning garbage, paper, sludge and any other materials in on-board incinerators while operating in state waters.
 In addition, we successfully petitioned the National Oceanic and Atmospheric Administration (NOAA) for a ban on these same cruise ship discharges within the sensitive and ecologically important National Marine Sanctuary System — the ocean equivalent to the national park system.
-California has four of these sanctuaries along its coast, including the Monterrey Bay and Gulf of Farallones National Marine Sanctuaries.
+California has four of these sanctuaries along its coast, including the Monterey Bay and Gulf of Farallones National Marine Sanctuaries.
+We also championed the creation of a No-Discharge Zone for large ship sewage dumping for all of California’s waters out to 3 miles which went into effect in 2012.

 Friends of the Earth has also expanded its cruise ship work into the Pacific Northwest.
 We have successfully protected the Olympic Coast National Marine Sanctuary in Washington State from cruise ship discharges and compelled the Port of Seattle to send hazardous dredged material to a landfill rather than dumping it back into Puget Sound.
-We are also working with the Seattle Port Commission and other state agencies to protect the delicate marine ecosystem of Puget Sound from the rapidly expanding threat of cruise ship and ocean-going vessel pollution and have successfully strengthened an agreement with the cruise industry to limit cruise ship discharges in the Sound.
+We are also working with the Port of Seattle and other state agencies to protect the delicate marine ecosystem of Puget Sound from the rapidly expanding threat of cruise ship and ocean-going vessel pollution and have successfully strengthened an agreement with the cruise industry to limit cruise ship discharges in the Sound.
+In addition, we championed the creation of a No-Discharge Zone in Puget Sound in 2018 which prevents any ship—large or small, cruise ship or cargo vessel—from dumping its sewage into the waters of the Sound.

-Whether you are scheduled to take a cruise or not, you can call your Member of Congress and ask him or her to support the Clean Cruise Ship Act of 2008 as it moves through Congress.
-You can also urge your local representatives to do something about the problem of cruise ship pollution in your area.
-Currently, Alaska, California, and Maine are the only states with laws that address cruise ship pollution.
-More states could benefit from local action to stop the destruction of human health and the environment.
-If you are already scheduled to take a cruise, you can ask to meet with the environmental officer on board the ship to learn more about what they do with their waste.
+If you are scheduled to take a cruise and are unable to cancel, you can ask to meet with the environmental officer on board the ship to learn more about what they do with their waste.
 Let them know that you care about what cruise ship pollution is doing to our oceans and public health.
 You can also call up the major cruise lines and tell them that you want them to stop dumping their waste indiscriminately and to support legislation to fix the problem.